Copy of the official repository of the FriCAS computer algebra system embedding a Julia interface

 SBCL is known to crash if you start HyperDoc after loading WS domains/packages.
 If you need to use

-HyperDoc, start it first whith the system command )hd
+HyperDoc, start it first with the system command )hd.